 (there is a photo of myself on KEF's website testing a B110. see Fig 4)

-I listened to hundreds of 105's! each one being put through a variety of tests before being packed and sent to the shops.
+In its day the 105 was one of the best and most expensive loudspeakers on the market, I listened to hundreds of 105's! each one being put through a variety of tests before being packed and sent to the shops.

 Since leaving KEF I have altered and improved many loudspeakers as well as designing and building my own bass

-cabinets along with improvements to the electronics and wiring etc. I also continue to experiment and make alterations to, turntables, arms and cartridges that I currently use on my hi-fi system, the main area for experimentation being the damping and control of resonance on the turntable, arm & cartridge.
+cabinets along with improvements to the electronics and wiring etc. I also continue to experiment and make alterations to, turntables, arms and cartridges that I currently use on my hi-fi system; the main area for experimentation being the damping and control of resonance on the turntable, arm & cartridge.